centrebalearbiodiversitat/biodumpy/docs/source/index.rst

 -------------------------

-For detailed documentation, tutorials, and support, please visit the ``biodumpy`` GitHub section Tutorial or contact our support team at XXX@biodumpy.com.
+For detailed documentation, tutorials, and support, please visit the ``biodumpy`` GitHub section Tutorial or contact our support team at t.cancellario@uib.eu or tomas.golomb@uib.eu.

 Contribution